- Faculty Advisor, Psi Chi, The International Honor Society in Psychology

-- President-Elect, Society for Research on Identity Formation
+- Past President, International Society for Research on Identity

 - Member, American Psychological Association